 “No, let’s form a sea instead!” a child suggests.
 A few K2s who were playing nearby join in.

 While digging, the children talk about the sea they are creating and one child asks the group, “How does water get deeper in the sea?”

-“How does water go up?” another quizzes.
+“How does the water go up?” another quiz.

 The children then continue with their sand play.

-Their class teacher observes their interactions and decides to extend the children’s thinking through intentionally planned learning experiences..
+Their class teacher observes their interactions and decides to extend the children’s thinking through intentionally planned learning experiences.

 Inquiry Time!
 Let’s Learn More About Water Bodies

 Every morning, the teacher has a morning meeting with her class.
 This is a time for the children and the teacher to reflect and share their thinking and observations from the previous day and deepen their collective thinking.

 She brings up their questions at the sand pit and finds out that some children were particularly curious about the formation of lakes and rivers.
 Some were curious about the properties of water while others were keen to look at animals that live in them.

 The Classroom Environment As A Third Teacher – What Does It Really Mean?